frenck/spook/documentation/areas.md

 :::{tip} Finding a device ID
 :class: dropdown

-Not sure what the `device_id` of an your device is?
+Not sure what the `device_id` of your device is?
 There are a few ways to find it:

 Use this action in the Actions tool, in the UI select the device you want to add and select the **Go to YAML mode** button.
 This will show you the device ID in the YAML code.